wamp-proto/wamp-proto/rfc/text/advanced/ap_51_e2e_encryption.md

 subscribers interested in that data must get that key.
 * CALLing an RPC with plain unencrypted payload and receiving encrypted results.
 In this case **Callee** choose secret key to encrypt data and **Caller** must get that key.
 * CALLing an RPC with encrypted payload and receiving plain unencrypted results.
-In this case **Caller** choos secret key to encrypt data and **Callee** must get that key.
+In this case **Caller** choose secret key to encrypt data and **Callee** must get that key.
 * CALLing an RPC with encrypted payload and receiving encrypted results.
 In this case there are 2 bidirectional flows with encrypted data.
 In general every peer can use its own secret key and other peer has to obtain that key.